 Don’t be misled by this classic magazine advertising scam in which small businesses seeking exposure are hoodwinked by ruthless rogues claiming to be running a real charity.
-This particular operation is called “Kids for Life”, uses cancer as its selling point and has yet to be struck off by the England and Wales Charity Commission.
+This particular operation is called “Kids for Life”.
+It was heavily criticised on an edition of BBC Radio 4’s “You and Yours”.

 Get wise to this socially-engineered credit card fraud operation relying on the greed and opportunism of the recipient.
 Email, social media and instant messaging are the communication channels used in this scam.